 How does it work?
 It follows the physical principal that water seeks its own level.
 Thats why your cup of coffee sitting on the breakfast table doesnt slop out by itself; youve got to bump it.

 There are many projects that a water level comes in handy for.
 Consider hanging pictures on opposite walls at the same level, setting a ledger board for a deck, installing a suspended acoustical ceiling, or installing chair rail trim.
+When installing trim, armed with a water level and the proper size trim nailer your project will go smoothly.
 So what materials will you need to make one yourself?

 Water Level Material List